 - Wash cutlery and dishes used by the sick family member in water containing a couple of drops of bleach.
 Wash again with your regular, non-toxic dish soap.

 - Wipe items handled by the sick person with antibacterial wipes (I keep Clorox wipes on hand for this purpose.)
-Things like the telephone, the television remote, door handles, faucets and the toilet flush should be wiped before someone else touches them.
+Things like the telephone, the television remote, door handles, faucets, and the toilet flusher should be wiped before someone else touches them.

 - Household members should wash their hands frequently, particularly before eating and after using the bathroom (yes, I know this should be standard, but I’m repeating it anyway.)
 Hand sanitizer can add some extra protection.